sstorie/MediatRedux/README.md

 I created this library because the one thing about redux implementations I never liked is they either rely on strings to identify the actions, or you have some sort of large switch/if block that determines how to modify the state based on an action.
 I also don't like the large reducer function that results...and I know you can split it up, but I much prefer the concise implementation provided by MediatR for handling a specific action (or Request in MediatR speak).

+With MediatR you have a simple handler class that provides the one spot to go for understanding how a specific action affects the state object.
+Since it's a single class it's very easy to test and reason about.

+I can also easily add [decorators to implement the "middleware" idea](https://lostechies.com/jimmybogard/2014/09/09/tackling-cross-cutting-concerns-with-a-mediator-pipeline/) used in many redux implementations.
+With this you can add state loggers, validation, or any other cross-cutting concern you might want in your redux pipeline.

 ## Installation